 There are lots of different kinds of honey, like manuka, clover, buckwheat, tupelo, to name a few.
 There’s really no right or wrong choice when it comes to the type of honey you choose—they’re all delicious in their own right—but if you’re buying honey for a specific reason, you may want to be a little extra diligent about which one you’re choosing.

 Clover honey is the most popular variety in the United States.
 It has a light, mild flavor and pairs well with pretty much everything.
 Buckwheat honey is darker and has a deeper flavor.
-It’s also higher in antioxidants.
-If you’re looking for honey strictly for the health benefits, manuka may be your best bet.
+Meanwhile, manuka honey has slightly higher antibacterial properties.

 While there are flavored honeys, like lavender or cinnamon, different honeys also have natural variations in taste.
 Light honeys taste a lot different than dark honeys, so if you’re looking for a certain flavor profile, you’ll want to choose one that fits your needs.
 As a general rule, the lighter the honey, the milder the taste.
 Grade C honeys are the lightest (and most mild tasting), while Grade B honeys are more amber-colored and have a more distinct honey flavor.
 Grade A honeys are really dark, almost resembling molasses, and have a really strong flavor.

 True honey only has one ingredient: honey.
 When you’re purchasing honey, check the ingredient list and avoid processed sweeteners marketed as honey.
 These sweeteners are highly processed, stripped of all their nutrients, and made with ingredients like high-fructose corn syrup.

 Does honey go bad/expire?